Table of Contents

 Clinical Presentation of Stevens-Johnson Syndrome in Children

 Patients with mucosal surfaces involvement can present with signs and symptoms suggestive of severe dehydration due to significant fluid loss.
-Edema can develop due to protein loss from the involved skin areas.
+Edema can also develop due to protein loss from the affected skin areas.
 Patients can become hypothermic and can develop electrolyte imbalances which could be fatal.

 Diagnostic Workup for Stevens-Johnson Syndrome in Children